Ma7en/alajial/README.md

 ```

 ```
-create database riyadahacademy;
+create database alajial;
 ```

 ```
-\c riyadahacademy;
+\c alajial;
 ```

 ```
-GRANT ALL PRIVILEGES ON DATABASE riyadahacademy TO django_proj;
+GRANT ALL PRIVILEGES ON DATABASE alajial TO django_proj;
 ```

 ```